ttu/ttu.github.io/_posts/2022-7-14-python-class-instance-variables.md

 # (NOTE: This makes enterprise_d.stas an instance variable)
 Starship.stats = {}  # This is OK

-Starship.captain = "Kirk"  # This is also OK
+Starship.captain = "Kirk"  # This is also OK as captain is actually a class variable print(enterprise_d.captain)  # captain is "Kirk"

-enterprise_d.captain = "Sisko"  # This is also OK
+enterprise_d.captain = "Sisko"

 print(Starship.captain)  # captain is "Kirk"
 print(enterprise_d.captain)  # captain in "Sisko"